2002-2004 Ford Explorer

 The Explorer was available with a vast array of option packages, so it's no surprise that it was also available with two different factory stereo systems.

-This is the Ford radio for the Mach system (Crutchfield Research Photo)
+This is the Explorer's Mach system radio (Crutchfield Research Photo)

 Here's a quick look at what needs to be done to replace the Explorer's factory radios: